Elements

 • The sensation of a tactile surface

-Actual, or tactile, texture can actually be felt.
-In two-dimensional design, actual texture is in the feel of the canvas or the surface of the paper.
-Actual texture can also be created by the thickness of the paint or through collage.
+Actual, or tactile, texture is texture we can actually feel by touching a surface.
+In visual design, actual texture is in the feel of the canvas or the surface of the paper.
+Actual texture can be created by the thickness of the paint or through collage.

-Visual, or simulated, texture can’t actually be felt but is suggested.
-Visual texture is perceived when we take in visual sensations, but we interpret them tactilely.
+Visual, or simulated, texture can’t actually be felt by touch.
+It is texture we see rather than feel, but we perceive it tactilely.

-Visual textures can be created by reproducing the value and color patterns of actual textures; darks and lights can be used to suggest the furrows in bark or the three-dimensional roughness of a stone surface.
+Visual textures can be created by copying the value patterns of actual textures; the darks and lights are used to suggest the three-dimensional roughness of a surface.
 Visual texture can also be created by repeating marks or shapes.
 Letters and words (text) on a page create a visual texture and changing the size and spacing of the text changes the look and feel of the texture.